dan-almenar/deli-store/README.md

 # deli
 Web App for (fake) local deli store.
 This project serves me as an entrance for both Nuxt.js and Vuetify.

+There's still a lot of development yet to be made, and most likely the project will suffer a major refactoring/redesign in the future, specially for the cart page and components.

+Also todo: host the data in the cloud and fetch it instead of hardcoding everything.
+Yet again, this is just a Nuxt.js and Vuetify entry point more than anything else.

 ## Build Setup

 ```bash